andersonlribeiro/challenge/scripts/README.md

 It creates a mirror of given repository from GitHub to BitBucket (but does *not* delete anything!).

 In order to use this script, you need to export two environment variables called `BB_EMAIL` and `BB_PASS` containing respectively the email address and the password of your BitBucket account.

-Also give your SSH public key to [GitHub](https://github.com/settings/ssh).
+Also give your SSH public key to both GitHub and BitBucket.